GPT-4 to Self-Hosted Llama 4 Migration Guide

 Known Gotchas

-3. Coding tasks lag significantly.
-On the Aider Polyglot benchmark (real-world multi-file edits), Maverick scores around 16% - well below GPT-4o and Claude Sonnet.
+4. Coding tasks lag significantly.
+On the Aider Polyglot benchmark (real-world multi-file edits), Maverick scores around 16% - well below GPT-5.1.
 If code generation is your primary use case, test thoroughly before migrating.
 Llama 4 works fine for code explanation and review; it struggles with complex, multi-step code generation.

-4. vLLM compilation cache bug.
+6. Compilation cache bug still present.
 You must set VLLM_DISABLE_COMPILE_CACHE=1 when serving Llama 4, or vLLM hits a compilation error due to Llama 4's chunked attention pattern.
-This is a known issue with vLLM and specific to Llama 4's architecture.
+This is a known issue specific to Llama 4's architecture and persists in current vLLM releases.

-9. Verbose outputs by default.
-Llama 4 models tend to over-explain and repeat themselves compared to GPT-4o's more clipped default style.
+11. Verbose outputs by default.
+Llama 4 models tend to over-explain and repeat themselves compared to GPT-5.1's more clipped style.
 Add "Be concise.
 Do not repeat yourself." to your system prompts to tighten output density.

 FAQ